TheBrunoRM/Skywars/README.md

   - Maps
   - Kits
   - Easy map setup menu
+  - Custom language file (not 100% of the messages, still working on it)
+  - Configuration options
+  - Chest refills

 ## To do
-  - Custom language file
+  - More game events
-  - Lots of configuration options
+  - More configuration options
-  - Game events (chest refills, etc)
   - Party options (?)
   - Team games
   - Code optimization